BalexGT/TeamsBot/TeamsBot-GitHub/README.md

 ## Requirements

-- macOS on Apple silicon
+- macOS (Apple Silicon Recomended)
 - Python 3.14 with the project dependencies
 - PyInstaller, Xcode Command Line Tools, and Screen Recording + Accessibility permissions for the installed app